 1. Office holders and the Coronavirus Job Retention Scheme

-Office holders can be furloughed and receive support through the Scheme.
-The furlough, and any ongoing payment during furlough, will need to be agreed between the office holder and the party who operates PAYE on the income they receive from the holding office.
+Office holders can be furloughed and receive support through the CJRS.
+The furlough, and any ongoing payment during, will need to be agreed upon between the office holder and the party who operates PAYE on the income they receive from the holding office.

 As office holders, salaried company directors are eligible to be furloughed and receive support.

 Where a company (acting through its board of directors) considers that it is in compliance with the statutory duties of one or more of its individual salaried directors, the board can decide that these directors should be furloughed.

 Where one or more individual directors’ furlough is decided by the board, then this should be formally adopted as a decision of the company, noted in the company records and communicated in writing to the director(s) concerned.

 2. Salaried members of LLP and the Coronavirus Job Retention Scheme

 Members of LLPs who are considered employees for tax purposes – i.e. salaried members, under the Income Tax Act 2005 – are eligible to be furloughed and receive support for the scheme.

 The rights and duties of a member of an LLP are outlined in the LLP agreement and in the absence of an agreement (default provisions in the LLP Act 2000) are based upon the company and partnership law.